wp-plugins/users-ultra/readme.txt

 9. Dahsboard

 == Changelog ==

+= 1.2.5 (07-22-2014) =
+* Improvements - Minor tweaks to the plugin and we've updated the readme description.
+* Bug Fix      - Issue with message displayed when not selecting user profile options.
+Array message has been resolved

 = 1.2.3 (07-20-2014) =
 * Improvement   - We have added a new setting to the settings page so you can choice your desired "My Account" page.